 Reasons for PMS constipation

 Although this is necessary for menstruation, it can affect your digestive system by delaying the time it takes to move food through the bowels.
-This can lead to constipation before your period.

 Want to predict your PMS symptoms?

 Use Flo to log any digestive symptoms, such as constipation, diarrhea, and bloating to receive more information.
 Look for correlations between these symptoms and the phases of your menstrual cycle.

 How to treat constipation before period?

 Increasing your fiber intake is your best weapon against constipation.
 This can be done through regular meals that include whole wheat bread, high-fiber cereals, and an assortment of fruits and vegetables.

 Regular fluid intake is also important, especially water.